 Pricing

-Appsmith doesn’t provide pricing for its tiers.
+Appsmith doesn't provide public pricing for its tiers.
 However, you can request a free trial for the Business Version or schedule a demo for the Enterprise Version.

 Which Platform Should You Choose?

-If you want to patch in their lines of code to create unique features, customize your database schema, and leverage other technical mechanisms, you might want to check out the two low-code platforms, Retool and Appsmith.
+If you want to patch in lines of code to create unique features, customize your database schema, and leverage other technical mechanisms, you might want to check out the two low-code platforms, Retool and Appsmith.

-- App store publishing: While all three platforms allow web app publishing, only Retool and Adalo can make native mobile apps that can go into the Apple App Store and Google Play Store.
+While all three platforms allow web app publishing, only Retool and Adalo can make native mobile apps that can go into the Apple App Store and Google Play Store.
 Sometimes, you might need to create internal business software for the app stores, especially if you plan to sell it to the masses.

-- The need for an external client-facing app: Both Retool and Appsmith are designed explicitly for creating internal business apps, tools, and software.
+Both Retool and Appsmith are designed explicitly for creating internal business apps, tools, and software.
 Although Retool allows external users, these are meant to be long-term clients with complex work orders, vendors, or partners.

-- Cost: Cost is among the most critical factors many prioritize when choosing an app builder.
-Although Appsmith doesn’t publicize its pricing, we’re guessing its lowest-tier plans will start in the $100s/month, with its Enterprise Plan exceeding $10,000/month, depending on the use case.
+Although Appsmith doesn't publicize its pricing, enterprise-tier plans likely exceed $10,000/month depending on the use case.
 This pricing might be out of reach for many smaller businesses.

 Retool's "pricing per user" model may be highly cost-effective for small teams.
 However, if your business grows and you add several users, Retool could quickly become very expensive.